 Two of the preferred forms of the Trust to look after a disabled child under a Will are:

 - Protective Trusts

-In creating a trust under a Will which is the most appropriate thing to be done for a disabled child.
-There must of course be people in charge of that trust or trusts.
+Creating a Trust under a Will is the most appropriate thing to be done for a disabled child.
+There must of course be people in charge of that Trust or trusts.
 Those people who will be in charge are called trustees.
 These people must be trustworthy, sensible and humble people willing to seek legal advice.
 Many problems arise out of a good estate plan by the choice of the wrong people.
 The worst people to choose as trustees are those who are arrogant, those people who would not be mindful to seek legal and accounting advice.
 The key to a good estate plan is choosing the right people who will seek advice and not people who will try and make things up as they go along (they are the people who destroy a good estate plan).